mff-uk/dataspecer/packages/shacl/README.md

 # SHACL and ShEx artifacts

+This documentation was created for both SHACL and ShEx artifacts in one place.
+If you are interested in only one of the artifact generators, kindly skip the parts that concern the other generator.

 ## How to generate artifacts and use the generated artifacts

 The user can generate SHACL and ShEx validating schemas using the Dataspecer tool available on the website: [Dataspecer](https://tool.dataspecer.com/).